What is a Phishing Attack?

 Types of Phishing Attacks

-We have already figured out what phishing is and how it manifests itself.
-Now let’s look at the types of this phishing, so you are more comfortable understanding it, understand where it can meet on your way, and what is dangerous for your PC.
-See below:
+We have already explored what phishing is and how it manifests itself.
+Now, let’s delve into the types of phishing so you can better recognize them, understand where they might appear, and grasp their potential dangers to your PC.
+See the detailed descriptions below:

 Examples of Phishing Attacks